Last updated on 2026-05-15

 The Welding Engineering Technology (Optional Co-op) program is tailored to equip students with essential skills in weld design, analysis, and the communication of industry quality procedures and technology.
 This multifaceted engineering discipline encompasses metallurgy, quality control, inspection, welding processes, and production procedures.
 Graduates emerge with the ability to effectively convey the diverse practices of welding engineering technology to engineers, designers, and other stakeholders.

-Throughout the program, students utilize modern equipment and technology, applying their knowledge of industry quality procedures, material science, and metallurgical testing methods.
+Throughout the program, students utilize modern equipment and technology, applying their knowledge of industry quality procedures and material science.
 The curriculum emphasizes critical thinking, problem-solving, and teamwork, ensuring that graduates are well-prepared for various career paths in welding engineering.

 Program Structure

-The Welding Engineering Technology program spans a duration of two years of full-time study.
-The program is structured as follows:
+The Welding Engineering Technology program is designed to be completed within two years of full-time study.
+The program structure includes:

-• Second Year: Specializes in advanced welding processes, metallurgical sciences, and weld inspection methods.
+- Second-year specialization in advanced welding processes and weld inspection methods.

 Featured Experiences